lordi/django-moment/README.md

 # django-moment
-Django real-time analytics powered by redis-moment
+Django real-time analytics powered by [redis-moment](https://github.com/caxap/redis-moment)

+**Warning**: django-moment is work in progress and not in a usable state yet.

 ## Installation
 TODO